 Medical events do not just impact children; they impact the entire family system.
-When medical events create a crisis, families often naturally reorganize roles and tasks in order to support the ill or injured child and cope with the impact of the trauma.
+Many times, medical events create a crisis in the family; as a result, families will naturally reorganize roles and tasks around the trauma event in order to support the ill or injured child or to cope with the impact of the trauma.
 Family attention, goals, and priorities can suddenly and dramatically shift.
-Many families will make adjustments, balance medical and non-medical family priorities, and return to their prior level of functioning after the immediate medical crisis is over.
+Generally, healthier families will make adjustments in balancing medical and non-medical family priorities and return to their prior level of functioning after the immediate medical crisis is over.